nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 ## :muscle: Training

-Train: YOLOV8n (smallest) for instance segmentation (docs) using metaflow:
+The pre-trained YOLOv8m model for instance segmentation (docs) can be trained with our newly annotated data using metaflow, by running:

 ```
 cd asf_floorplan_interpreter/pipeline/